-With the new '68' plate registration arriving in September, this blog helps you to understand the meaning of your vehicle’s number plate.
+With the recent launch of the new ‘68’ plate registration, this blog helps you to understand the meaning of your vehicle’s number plate.

 A vehicle registration is made up of three parts and all have a specified meaning.
 We hope this blog will shed some light on vehicle registrations and as always, if there are any questions please do not hesitate to get in contact.